 FHDC Local Plan ref. (at Options stage Planning application/ EIA Scoping Request ref.
 Site address Outline of current proposal Is site in a location requiring project level HRA under Core Strategy Policy CS2?
-Current position in relation to HRA Conclusion: Potential for this project to have minor effects on nesting density of stone curlew population of Breckland SPA but the effect in combination with other development proposed at Lakenheath by the SIR and SALP is not likely to be significant.
-Other settlements N/A DC/16/1360/OUT Land at Little Eriswell Outline Planning Application (Means of Access to be considered) - (i) Up to 550 dwellings (ii) Primary School (iii) Retail unit (iv) Associated open and play space, allotments, landscaping and infrastructure works Yes - site is within the 1,500 m stone curlew constraint zone Current planning application is supported by an ES.
-Natural England has confirmed that there is currently not enough information to complete the HRA Conclusion: Since there is not yet sufficient information to complete project level HRA, FHDC should carry out such HRA when the information becomes available and refuse permission if adverse effects on the integrity of a European site cannot be ruled out in combination with other plans and projects, including with the SIR and SALP.
+Current position in relation to HRA Environmental Management Plan).
+Conclusion: EIA Screening indicates that significant effects are not likely.
+However, prior to determining this planning application, FHDC should carry out a project level HRA informed by the information available and refuse permission if adverse effects on the integrity of a European site cannot be ruled out in combination with other plans and projects, including with the SIR and SALP.
+Other settlements N/A DC/16/1360/OUT Land at Little Eriswell Outline Planning Application (Means of Access to be considered) - (i) Up to 550 dwellings (ii) Primary School (iii) Retail unit (iv) Associated open and play space, allotments, landscaping and infrastructure works Yes - site is within the 1,500 m stone curlew constraint zone Current planning application is supported by an ES and additional supporting HRA information but the HRA has not yet been completed.
+Mitigation is proposed as part of the application in relation to disturbance and recreational effects including incombination recreational effects on Breckland SAC and SPA.
+The local planning authority is not supporting this application - it is not included in the local plan.
+Natural England has confirmed (consultation response dated 6/6/2017) that they have no objection subject to securing mitigation in the form of provision of habitat for stone curlew and provision of green infrastructure onsite.
+Conclusion: Prior to determining this planning application, FHDC should carry out a project level HRA informed by the information available and refuse permission if adverse

+FHDC Local Plan ref. (at Options stage Planning application/ EIA Scoping Request ref.
+Site address Outline of current proposal Is site in a location requiring project level HRA under Core Strategy Policy CS2?
+Current position in relation to HRA effects on the integrity of a European site cannot be ruled out in combination with other plans and projects, including with the SIR and SALP.
 N/A East Cambridgeshire District 16/01196/SCOPE Land Southwest Of 98 To 138 Station Road Kennett Suffolk SCOPING OPINION 500 dwellings , new primary school, other community facilities, strategic green infrastructure and commercial development opportunities Yes - site is within 1,500 m of 2011-2015 stone curlew nesting attempts grid squares associated with Breckland SPA (although it would not be subject to CS2 as it is in the neighbouring authority of East Cambridgeshire) Natural England consultation response indicates the need to assemble a variety of information for HRA but this has not yet been carried out.
 Conclusion: Since there is not yet sufficient information to complete project level HRA, East Cambridgeshire District Council should carry out such HRA when the information becomes available and refuse permission if adverse effects on the integrity of a European site cannot be ruled out in combination with other plans and projects, including with the SIR and SALP.